DimaStoyanov/codecompiler/README.md

     In order to connect to docker server you can configure two env variables:   `DOCKER_HOST` and `DOCKER_CERT_PATH`
     By default, server will try to connect to docker locally.
     In that case **current user should have access to docker**
-    (you can check it by evaluating command `docker info` without `sudo`) On windows you should expose daemon without TLS Open Docker Settings -> General -> check `Expose daemon on tcp://localhost:2375 without TLS`
+    (you can check it by evaluating command `docker info` without `sudo`)
+    On windows you should expose daemon without TLS
+    Open Docker Settings -> General -> check `Expose daemon on tcp://localhost:2375 without TLS`

 ### API
 You can try using api with Swagger UI.
 Just run server and visit `localhost:8080/swagger-ui.html`

+Or you can find simple UI for that api on `localhost:8080/`

 ### Usage  example